vzool/docs/app/admin-guide/README.md

 In relational databases, a one-to-many (O2M) relationship exists when an item of **Collection A** may be linked to many items of **Collection B**, but an item of **Collection B** is linked to only one item of **Collection A**.
 For example, directors have many movies, but a movie only has one director.

-Now lets translate this to field interfaces.
-The `directors` collection might have a multi-select listing of every movie (a O2M interface).
-However you could also look at this relationship from the opposite direction, which would be a dropdown of directors on the `movies` collection (a M2O interface).
-So technically this relationship type is both a O2M and a M2O... it just depends on which way you look at it.
+Now let's translate this to Directus interfaces.
+The `directors` collection could have a multi-select listing of every movie (a O2M interface).
+However you could also view at this relationship in the opposite direction, which would be a dropdown of directors on the `movies` collection (a M2O interface).
+So a O2M relationship is also a M2O (and vice versa)... it just depends on which way you look at it.

-An easy way to remember which interface is which: the "many" side is always an actual column that stores the foreign key, while the "one" side is a simulated column that uses the `ALIAS` datatype.
+An easy way to remember which side is which: the "many" is an actual column that stores the foreign key, while the "one" side is a simulated column using the `ALIAS` datatype.

 ![O2M + M2O](../img/o2m-m2o.png)

 ##### Many-to-Many (M2M)

-The many-to-many (M2M) is a slightly more advanced relationship allows you to link _any_ items within **Collection A** and **Collection B**.
+The many-to-many (M2M) is a slightly more advanced relationship that allows you to link _any_ items within **Collection A** and **Collection B**.
 For example, movies can have many genres, and genres can have many movies.

-Technically this is not a _new_ relationship type... it is a O2M and a M2O working together across a "junction collection".
-Each item in the junction collection (`movies_genres`) is a single link between one item in `movies` and one item in `genres`.
+Technically this is not a _new_ relationship type... it is a O2M and M2O working together across a "junction" collection.
+Each item in the junction (eg: `movies_genres`) is a single link between one item in `movies` and one item in `genres`.

 ![M2M](../img/m2m.png)

 ##### Many-to-Many-Many (M2MM)

 But we can take the M2M relationship even further.
-In some data models it ise useful to have an interface link items from **Collection A** to many items within many collections (**B**, **C**, **D**, etc).
+In some data models it ise useful to have an interface link items from **Collection A** to many items within _many_ collections (**B**, **C**, **D**, etc).
 We call this a many-to-many-many (M2MM).

-Diretus treats the M2MM exactly like a M2M with one exception: foreign keys be universally-unique-identifiers (UUID).
+Directus handles the M2MM exactly like a M2M, with one exception: foreign keys must be universally-unique-identifiers (UUID).
 Since Directus UUIDs are prefixed with the collection name, this avoids the ambiguity of not knowing which collection a primary key belongs to.

 @TODO: Show diagram